Shine TV (New Zealand): Other programmes

 Shine TV's weekday line-up includes Christian children's puppet show What's In The Bible, Christian anime show Superbook and Christian World News bulletins.
 The channel broadcasts a range of Christian teaching programmes, including Destined to Reign with Joseph Prince, Answers with Bayless Conley, Harvest Life with Greg Laurie, Enjoying Everyday Life with Joyce Meyer, In Touch with Dr. Charles Stanley and Lakewood Church with Joel Osteen.

 The station has received media attention for some of its shows.
 In 2013, New Zealand Herald columnist Paul Casserly said nightly Christian talk show The 700 Club was a "firm favourite as late-night stoner viewing" before the launch of Comedy Central New Zealand and video streaming websites.
 In 2015, Fairfax New Zealand reviewer Trevor Agnew described the message of Shine TV as "the end times are here".

 Shine broadcasts a range of Christian music videos, including 30 minutes of worship music videos sponsored by the Rhema radio network every afternoon.
 Contemporary gospel artist Debbie Shepherd has performed live on-air.
 A Christchurch boy with Kartagener syndrome met guitarist Brian Welch after first being introduced to his music on Shine TV.

+Shine TV also has a free streaming service on its website, which is available on iPhone, Apple TV, Android, Android TV, Roku, and Amazon Fire TV.
+Notable content includes The Chosen and When Calls the Heart television series.